jade-hpc-gpu/jade-hpc-gpu.github.io/support.md

 ## JADE System Status ##

+The JADE service is currently down due to a power outage at the Hartree Centre.
+We are hoping the machine will return to service at the end of the week, 15/09/2023.

 The current status of the JADE system is displayed on the [Hartree Centre Status page](https://stfc.service-now.com/hcssp?id=services_status).